larytet/MyPerfectThings/passwords_vault.md

 Theoretical complexity of a wallet password:

-*  16 positions around the finger
+*  16 possible positions around the finger
 *  8 angles in the vertical plane
-*  number of strokes
+*  number of strokes in a ring segment
-*  8 sectors for the strokes
+*  8 segments for the strokes